 Dr. Rufibach earned her Ph.D. in Molecular and Human Genetics from Baylor College of Medicine, where she studied genotype/phenotype correlations and identified new disease genes for a form of peripheral neuropathy.
 Her postdoctoral research at the University of Washington centered on the identification of structure/function relationships in dystrophin and how that information could be used to construct mini-dystrophin vectors for use in gene therapy in Duchenne muscular dystrophy.

-Dr. Rufibach is a senior member of the Jain Foundation Scientific Advisory Board, which is responsible for implementing the strategic goals of the foundation, identifying the most pressing scientific questions in the dysferlin field, designing experiments to address these questions, identifying and soliciting proposals from laboratories with the expertise to perform these experiments, actively monitoring the progress of funded projects, and fostering collaborations between previously isolated researchers.
+Dr. Rufibach is Co-President of the Jain Foundation Scientific Advisory Board, which is responsible for implementing the strategic goals of the foundation, identifying the most pressing scientific questions in the dysferlin field, designing experiments to address these questions, identifying and soliciting proposals from laboratories with the expertise to perform these experiments, actively monitoring the progress of funded projects, and fostering collaborations between previously isolated researchers.
 In addition to her role on the advisory board, Dr. Rufibach oversees the foundation’s patient and physician outreach efforts, implements the foundation’s legal requirements, and leads the foundation's clinical efforts, including directing the upcoming clinical outcome study of dysferlinopathy and determining the best therapeutic candidates for clinical trials.